H7755 - Mandatory 8-Hour Firearm Safety Training Requirement (2026)

 Bill Summary

-H7755 expands Rhode Island’s mandatory firearm safety training from handguns to all firearms, raises the requirement from 2 hours to 8 hours, and adds a written test administered by the Office of the Attorney General.
+H7755 expands Rhode Island mandatory firearm safety training from handguns to all firearms, raises the requirement from 2 hours to 8 hours, adds a written exam, requires renewal every 5 years, and transfers administration to the Office of the Attorney General.
+It also replaces the automatic 7-day background check window with a required affirmative police clearance, and deletes the separate rifle/shotgun purchase application process.

 Bill History